 Let your child read books that they find easy.
 This allows them to focus on reading smoothly and with expression without being distracted by difficult words or complex sentence structures.

 Encourage them to read the same book multiple times.
 They could read aloud to relatives over video chat or to their favorite stuffed animals.
-The more practice they get with each book, the more fluent they can become.
+The more practice they get with each book, the more fluent they will become.

 Comprehension